Obscurely/NixObscurely/README.md

 + **How 2 flakes?**

     I only used the NixOS official documentation and hlissner's dotfiles as a base.
-I learned flakes but playing around with the config which for me wasn't a problem.
+I learned flakes by playing around with the config which for me wasn't a problem.
 But if you want to learn more about flakes I will leave here the resources hlissner left too in his readme.

   + [A three-part tweag article that everyone's read.](https://www.tweag.io/blog/2020-05-25-flakes/)